-Over the course of the next five years (2022-26), aquatic plant management plans will be developed for most of not all of the lakes included in the Town of Barnes, and those that overlap into Douglas and Sawyer Counties.
+Over the course of the next five years (2022-26), aquatic plant management plans will be developed for most if not all of the lakes included in the Town of Barnes, and those that overlap into Douglas and Sawyer Counties.
+Currently, APM Plans are in development for all three of the Eau Claire Lakes (Upper, Middle, and Lower), and Cranberry Lake.